-Before I get to the heart of it, I want to share a related news story from about a week ago, concerning GNC, the supplement retail giant.
+Before I get to the heart of it, I want to share a related, recent news story concerning GNC, the supplement retail giant.

 As reported in USA Today, GNC is being sued by Oregon's attorney general for allegedly selling thousands of units of "dietary supplements" containing prescription drugs.
 Specifically, they've supposedly sold 22 workout and fat-burning supplements containing picamilon, a Russian drug used in the treatment of certain neurological disorders, as well as other (similar) supplements containing BMPEA (beta-methylphenethylamine), a synthetic (i.e. man-made chemically-produced substance) amphetamine-like compound.

 Of course, typical of large corporations accused of illegal wrongdoing, GNC is denying the claims and intends to "vigorously defend" against the allegations.

 And Wall St. had no dirty hands in the financial collapse of 2008, Enron executives didn't shred documents to cover up fraudulent financial reporting, and Bernie Madoff wasn't running a ponzi scheme.

 Look, I have no interest in kicking mud, but this thing with GNC is more than just a sensational news story for ambitious reporters.

 It reminds us, in no small way, of much about what's wrong with big corporations and how they do business.

 Namely, they often toe the line of ethical behavior, exploit loopholes in government regulations (which is phenomenally lax in the dietary supplement industry in particular), and take amoral calculated risks, for everything is subordinate to the ultimate goal of maximizing shareholder wealth (i.e. profits).